AI-Agent-CSM/Lammps_agent/README.md

 # AI-Agent-CSM-UPRM-UND

+This project is performed in collaboration with academics from the University of Puerto Rico, Mayaguez and the University of Notre Dame.
+The goal of this project is to develop an AI agent specialized in computational soft matter research.
+It will use a vectorial data base, a restful api to protect the openai api key and will be hosted on a server.

 This Streamlit app allows users to upload files, process them, run a LAMMPS simulation, and chat with an AI agent.
 The app utilizes various libraries and tools, including Streamlit, PyPDF2, docx, subprocess, OpenAI, Hugging Face, and more.

 ## Setup